 Here are some more technical tips to set up multistreaming.
 During the event, make sure you do these things to bring your audience over to Crowdcast:

-Explain where you’ll be responding to chat comments (note: other chat comments don’t automatically populate into Crowdcast);
+Explain where you’ll be responding to chat comments (note: comments on other platforms don’t automatically populate into Crowdcast)

-Incentivize your audience with a juicy call-to-action or giveaway by coming over to Crowdcast; and
+Incentivize your audience with a juicy call-to-action or giveaway by coming over to Crowdcast

 Be prepared for any tech or account questions from new attendees.